| The history of Kozhikode has two storylines. One, propagated by those

 voyages in the 13th and 14th

+centuries.
 Ma Huan from

 Chengho’s chinese trading fleet braved the seas seven times to reach